Mario Dajsinani: International career

-Dajsinani received his first international level call up at Albania national under-19 football team by coach Arjan Bellaj for a 7 days gathering in Durrës, Albania from 29 August to 5 September 2015.
+Dajsinani received his first international call-up at Albania under-19 level by coach Arjan Bellaj for a seven-day gathering in Durrës, Albania from 29 August to 5 September 2015.

 He was called up to participate in the 2016 UEFA European Under-19 Championship qualification from 12 to 17 November 2015.
 However, he was considered as a third choice behind Elhan Kastrati & Gentian Selmani and therefore wasn't included in the 18-man squad which participated in the Group 1 matches.

 He then received a call up to the Albania under-19 by same coach Arjan Bellaj for the friendly tournament Roma Caput Mundi from 29 February–4 March 2016.

-Dajsinani was called up at Albania national under-21 football team by coach Alban Bushi for a gathering in Durrës, Albania from 18 to 25 January 2017.
+Dajsinani was called up at Albania national under-21 team by coach Alban Bushi for a gathering in Durrës, Albania from 18 to 25 January 2017.

-He received his first call up for the Albania under-20 side by same coach of the under-21 team Alban Bushi for the friendly match against Georgia U20 on 14 November 2017.
+He received his first call up for the Albania under-20 side by same coach of the under-21 team Alban Bushi for the friendly match against Georgia on 14 November 2017.
 He debuted for under-20 team against Georgia by playing as a starter for 75 minutes in a 3–0 loss, where all 3 goals were conceded with him at goalie.